Litran1990/DataCentricMilestoneProject/README.md

 #### Important Note

-- It is important to emphasize that the application heavily relies on the users when it comes to the expansion of its database.
+- It is important to emphasize that the application heavily relies on the user when it comes to the expansion of its database.
 Its main goal is to create a common and friendly place where people can share their recipes and learn about different cuisines.

 #### Colour Scheme